VMAF And Variants: Towards A Unified VQA: Introduction

 Due to the volumes of video created and served globally, this industry also needs an array of objective metrics that are expected to be predictive of subjective human ratings.
 But for most of the past 40 years, the video coding research and development industry has been using mean-squared error-based PSNR, the most basic FR VQA.
 Moreover, in the encoder, an even simpler measure, the sum of absolute differences (SAD) is used instead of MSE, just to avoid multiplications!
 Puns aside, it is known that SAD correlates even less to subjective scores than MSE.
 We predict that this disconnect between the development of video coding, and its important use cases will change going forward.
 And from neuroscience, it is also natural that learning techniques like support vector machines and neural networks would be useful in assessing the quality of video streams by objective methods (\cite{b23-aqua} even develops a VQA for VCM).
 As neural methods gain a footing in VQA, methods such as architectural learning and overfitting management (such as dropouts) will be tested.
 For now we use the simplest methods.

-Since long, video services such as broadcasting have had original {\bf contribution}-quality content which they wish to {\bf distribute} to users over bandlimited networks.
-In creating their distribution streams, they have the full reference original data to compare with, aiding assessment.
-Considerable advances in FR VQA have culminated in algorithms such as VMAF from Netflix (introduced in 2016, and now updated with additional features) \cite{b4-nflx}, as well as a slew of neural network methods, such as C3DVQA \cite{b5-c3dvqa}.
+A key difference in full reference (FR) vs no reference (NR) VQA domains appears right at the source.
+Movie studios, broadcasters and subscription VOD services like Netflix/Amazon Prime use {\bf professional} capture and editing with high-end equipment at very high rates, creating {\bf contribution}-quality originals, while {\bf distributing} lower rate derived streams to consumers.
+In assessing the quality of their distribution streams, they have the full reference original to compare with.
+Considerable advances in FR VQA have culminated in algorithms such as VMAF from Netflix (introduced in 2016, and now updated with additional features) \cite{b4-nflx}, as well as a torrent of all-neural network methods, of which we cite just one: C3DVQA \cite{b5-c3dvqa}.
 These achieve 90\%+ agreement with user ratings on test databases after extensive training.
 C3DVQA is a complex all-NN design, with 2D CNNs to extract spatial features, and 3D ones to extract spatio-temporal ones.
 VMAF uses well-known fixed-function features, and a simple SVR regressor.
-At present, to limit the high complexity of expensive feature extraction, we prefer limited, computationally feasible features, and apply efficient learning-based methods post feature extraction to derive methods usable in the near-term.
+At present, to limit the high complexity of expensive feature extraction, we prefer computationally feasible features, and apply efficient learning-based methods post feature extraction to derive methods usable in the near-term.
 While authors typically report only inference time, we report full training/testing time post feature extraction.